 Alongside your General Professional Studies, all trainees receive subject specific training, which is led by one of the schools within the partnership.
 All subject hubs within the partnership have been chosen for their renowned reputation as training centres and outstanding levels of learning and teaching as well as results.
 Business Studies subject training gives trainees a weekly dedicated session focusing on subject related topics, preparing you to teach Business Studies to a high level within the classroom.
 Areas of training include planning an effective scheme of work, assisting students to develop analytical and critical thinking skills, differentiation, preparing students for examinations and equipping you with the skills to teach the full range of business subjects across Key Stages 4 and 5 (14 to 19 years).

-Successful applicants will work in schools within the Wokingham Federation.
+Successful applicants for this course will work in two schools within the Wokingham Federation.

 We would normally expect you to have a 1st, 2:1 or 2:2 honours degree (or equivalent from a university outside the UK).
 You will also need to have achieved a grade 4 (or C) or above in GCSE Mathematics and English Language (or equivalent qualifications).

-If your degree is not in Business Studies, an A-Level in a related subject is required If your degree or high school education was undertaken outside the UK, you will need to obtain a statement of comparability from NARIC: NARIC
+If your degree is not in Business Studies, an A-Level in a related subject is required.
+If your degree or high school education was undertaken outside the UK, you will need to obtain a statement of comparability from NARIC

 We are looking for applications from people who have the desire, passion and determination to be outstanding teachers.
 The Wokingham Federation is proud of its schools and they are all keen to work with trainees who would like to be a part of it, at least for a year and possibly for longer.

 Personal qualities include:

 A friendly and approachable nature

 Good interpersonal skills

 An innate ability to communicate and relate to young people